JustineMiko/plugin-cpt-wp/README.md

 # Creation of a Wordpress plugin

-## This plugin generates text posts
+This plugin generates text posts / CPT Manager